Guide: When to buy a smartphone

 Windows Phones tend to be very similar, due to the restrictive nature of the Windows Phone OS.
 Where on Android manufacturers are able to implement their own user interfaces (UIs), on Windows Phone it’s a mostly uniform experience across the board.
 As such it becomes more about hardware comparison, such as display quality and size, rather than software.

-Windows Phones tend to see downloadable software updates quite quickly after a new version of the OS is out, with the noted exception of the unbreachable gap between the Windows Phone 7 and Windows Phone 8 operating systems.
+Windows Phones tend to see downloadable software updates quite quickly after a new version of the OS is out.
 We suggest you focus more in this instance on whether or not a phone has the hardware to suit your needs, rather than what version of the Windows Phone OS it’s running.
 Are you after a Windows Phone with an awesome camera, an large/vibrant display, a funky external design or do you not really care that much?
 Find the phone that’s right for you and just grab it, after reading a few reviews of course.

 News by Topic